-To compare costs, we’ve requested quotes from each company using the same fictional cat profile: a neutered 3-year old domestic shorthair living in Beverly Hills, California.
-His name is Prince Myshkin and he’ll be helping you to compare the rates offered by the 10 insurance providers on this list.
+To compare costs, we’ve requested quotes from each company using the same fictional cat profile: a neutered 3-year-old domestic shorthair living in Beverly Hills, California.
+His name is Prince Myshkin and he’ll be helping us compare the rates offered by the 9 insurance providers on this list.

-After hours of research, our number one recommendation is Healthy Paws, a company that offers affordable premiums, flexible policies, and unlimited lifetime coverage.
+After hours of research, our number one recommendation is Lemonade Pet Insurance.
+Lemonade is a company that offers competitive rates, fast payments, and a hassle-free customer experience.